polluxparis/zebulon-table/README.md

     ...
   ]
 ```
+N.B.
+By default, if you pass an array as the data prop (from a store by example), changes made in the component will be applied directly on the data array.
+If you want to avoid mutations, you can change this behavior by setting [meta.table.noDataMutation](#table) : true.
+In this case you may need an onSaveAfter function that will apply the changes,after saving, to the store.
 * a promise (from the server) that will be resolved as an array of objects.
 * an observable (from the server) that will push, by page, arrays of objects (the full dataset will be loaded in background).
 * a pagination manager as a function to retrieve the appropriate pages from the server.
 In this case, the full dataset is not loaded locally, but only the diplayed page.